Conversion functions

 If the tonumber

-function can't parse a literal string to a number, the function returns an error.
+function can't parse a string to a number, the function returns an error.
 For example, the following search fails:

 | makeresults